 - if you do not already have a shortcut the application Microsoft Word pe DesktopGo to the location C: \ Program Files \ Microsoft Office \ Office14 (for Word 2010; Office12 for Word 2007 or Office15 for Word 2013), Right click on the application Winword.exe and select Send to> Desktop (create shortcut)

 - then right click on Word shortcut on Desktop and select Properties menu displayed

 - in window Properties, type /mfile1 the end of the existing line in Target (Do not change anything in that line!)

 - then click on OK to save the change

 Also, it is recommended change the shortcut name in Last Word Doc Opened or something to remember what is that shortcut.

-Note: You can create a shortcut to open the Word document, and last but accessed by typing / mfile2 instead of / mfile1, or antepenultimate document accessed by typing / mfile3 (and so on).
+Note: You can create a shortcut that opens the penultimate Word document accessed by typing / mfile2 instead of / mfile1, or the penultimate document accessed by typing / mfile3 (and so on).

 STEALTH SETTINGS - How to create a shortcut to open the Word document last accessed